Maroua-El-Imame/pands-project/README.md

 -Group the dataset by columns (variables)
 -Customise txt files names
 -Create txt files
--Save a summary of each variable to a single text file
+-Save a summary of each variable to a single txt file
 -Plot a histogram for each data set variable
 -Save a histogram of each variable to png files
--Scatter plot of each pair of variables from Iris data set
+-Out ut a Scatterplot of each pair of variables from Iris data set

+overview :
+In this part 1, I introduced a few Python libraries during the process to demonstrate how Python can be a powerful and accessible tool for processing, analyzing and visualizing data.
+I demonstrated how to create and save text files directly to the repository, how to plot histograms and save them as separate '.png' files, then create a figure of each pair of variable within the Iris data set.

+*🔹Part 2:

+In this section, I will show how I can take this further within the notebook itself:

+-Show descriptive statistics directly in the notebook which, cand be hugely helpful when working with smaller datasets.
+-Combine multiple histograms of each iris data set variables into a single figure to show in notebook for for a simple view.
+-Exploring additional python libraries like scipy or Seaborn.

  ### <font color=#5D3FD>**4.Data visualization**</font>
 <u>See generated files in the current repository</u>